 ITC groups can be facilitated virtually if that is the best fit for you and your co-leader.
 The CMC:FFC team has created slides that group leaders can use during the virtual ITC groups if they choose to do so.
 Support can be provided by our team or the CMC:FFC team for group leaders running virtual groups.

 ITC groups can be held at a variety of places.
-Example locations used to facilitate an ITC group include outreach centers, schools, churches, treatment facilities or you can host your ITC group virtually!
-If you have any community connections to some of the facilities listed above, this is a good starting place to securing a location if you prefer to lead an in-person group.
+Example locations used to facilitate an ITC group include outreach centers, schools, churches, and treatment facilities or you can host your ITC group virtually!
+If you have any community connections to some of the facilities listed above, this is a good starting place to secure a location if you prefer to lead an in-person group.

 The ideal group size is between 8 and 12 individuals.
-We recommend over recruiting to account for circumstances that lead to someone dropping out of the group.
+We recommend over-recruiting to account for circumstances that lead to someone dropping out of the group.

 There is no minimum number of sessions you can hold per week to complete the 15-session requirement.